Chakilamsrikanth/Snake-Game/README.md

 ## Features

-- **Levels:** The game consists of multiple levels, each with increasing difficulty.
+- **Cells:** The game consists of multiple cells, each with increasing difficulty.
 - **Speed:** The speed of the snake increases as the game progresses or based on the level.

 ## File Structure